MasoniteFramework/docs/managers-and-drivers/about-drivers.md

 ## Introduction

 Drivers are simply extensions to features that are managed by the Manager Pattern.
 If we have a `UploadManager` then we might also create a `UploadDiskDriver` and a `UploadS3Driver` which will be able to upload to both the file system \(disk\) and Amazon S3.
-In the future if we have to upload to Microsoft Azure or Google Cloud Storage then we simply create new drivers like `UploadAzureDriver` and `UploadGoogleStorage` which are very simple to create.
+In the future if we have to upload to Microsoft Azure or Google Cloud Storage then we simply create new drivers like `UploadAzureDriver` and `UploadGoogleDriver` which are very simple to create.
 Drivers can be as small as a single method or have dozens of methods.
 The Manager Pattern makes it dead simple to expand the functionality of a Manager and add capabilities to Masonite's features.

 ## Creating a Driver